sikalabs/tergum/README.md

 ## Tergum Cloud: Bring Your Backups into Cloud

-Tergum Cloud allow you to manage your backup using UI & Terraform and store your backups secourly in our AWS.
+Tergum Cloud allow you to manage your backup using UI & Terraform and store your backups securely in our AWS.

 Are you interested in our public beta?
 Drop us email [hello@sikalabs.com](mailto:hello@sikalabs.com?subject=Tergum_Cloud)